 - To support SET women returners

 - To coordinate the work of women in SET organisations

 The UKRC is a strategic, funding and delivery organisation aiming to catalyse, multiply and mainstream gender equality policy and practice for women in science, engineering and technology occupations to overcome both horizontal and vertical gender based occupational segregation.

 Its budget is £5.2m plus an additional £1.5m for women qualified in SET wishing to return to the labour market.
+Different financial portfolio management solutions are used to be kept track of all the financial flows.
 In addition UKRC lead an European Social Fund Equal Round 2 funded delivery project called JIVE Joining Policy + Joining Practice.

 The combined UKRC and JIVE project has approximately 23 funded partners to date, a centre in Bradford with 16 staff, London Office, Scottish and Welsh satellite centres and regional hubs in Yorkshire and Humber, the North West and the South East.

 The UKRC is led by a partnership of Bradford College, Sheffield Hallam University, Open University and Cambridge University.